Barack Obama wins Emmy for narrating national parks series

 Barack Obama is the second president to have an Emmy.
 Dwight D. Eisenhower was given a special Emmy Award in 1956.

-Barack Obama previously won Grammy Awards for his audiobook reading of two of his memoirs, “The Audacity of Hope” and “A Promised Land.”
+Barack Obama previously won Grammy Awards for his audiobook reading of two of his memoirs, “The Audacity of Hope” and “Dreams From My Father.”
 Michelle Obama won her own Grammy for reading her audiobook in 2020.

 EGOT refers to a special category of entertainers who have won an Emmy, a Grammy, an Oscar and a Tony.
 To date, 17 people have done it.

-Note: This story has been edited to correct one of the recordings for which Barack Obama won Grammy Awards.
-He won for “The Audacity of Hope” and “Dreams From My Father" but not for “A Promised Land.”